4artechnologies-ag/clima-erc20/README.md

 ### Cap
-contract module which will allow the authorized account to set the total supply of the token. anyone account can trigger call `cap` methods.
+contract module which will allow the authorized account to set the total supply of the token. anyone account can trigger call `cap` methods to get the value in cap.